 Although there are some slight changes in the data this year again, there are no areas of significant concern.

-The actions in this year’s plan, co-developed with the Supporting People Of Colour (SPOC) Network, focus on two key areas; supporting BME who are experiencing discrimination or who feel they do not have equal opportunities to career progression compared the their white counterparts.
+The actions in this year’s plan, co-developed with the Supporting People Of Colour (SPOC) Network, focus on two key areas; supporting BME who are experiencing discrimination or who feel they do not have equal opportunities to career progression compared to their white counterparts.

 To view our Workforce Race Equality Standard please click here.